jrdoughty/Dell-7010-rebar-guide/README.md

         5. Download Intel System Tools: https://www.tachytelic.net/wp-content/uploads/Intel-ME-System-Tools-v8-r3.zip
         6. Download the 0.28 UEFI Tool version: https://github.com/LongSoft/UEFITool/releases/download/0.28.0/UEFITool_0.28.0_win32.zip
         7. Download MMTool https://groups.google.com/g/microsoft.public.win32.programmer.kernel/c/SS1arKGD_Pg?pli=1
         8. Download the 7010 specific files https://drive.google.com/drive/folders/1bKjuearyBexTY4RDtL_OqfhRuf_sQQ-Y?usp=sharing
+        9. Download ReBarDxe.ffs and ReBarState.exe from https://github.com/xCuri0/ReBarUEFI/releases

 Ok, so what are each of these things and why are we getting them?
 We’re grabbing the latest driver because in the case of the 7010, we know it works with this methond.
 Also, this process has to start from an existing driver, so might as well get the latest and greatest.
 We’re getting the exe file because dell doesn’t distribute their bios files on their own.
 If you use someone elses bios file instead of one created on your own machine from running the exe, you’ll find its incompatible.
 This is because dell bakes in the device info into the bios file, making it so the exe’s update method is the only way to get a bios that works on your machine.